kazumaki/weather-app/README.md

 [From Webpack documentation:](https://webpack.js.org/guides/production/) Technically, NODE_ENV is a system environment variable that Node.js exposes into running scripts.
 It is used by convention to determine dev-vs-prod behavior by server tools, build scripts, and client-side libraries.
 Contrary to expectations, process.env.NODE_ENV **is not set to "production"** within the build script webpack.config.js.
 Thus, conditionals like `process.env.NODE_ENV === 'production' ? '[name].[hash].bundle.js' : '[name].bundle.js'` within webpack configurations do not work as expected.

+## Ideas for improvement

+- Make the design responsive and look nicer.
+- Display more data to the user.
+- Be able to search by country or state, instead of just cities.

 ## Built With

 * [JavaScript](https://www.javascript.com/) - Programming language used